lingpy/grsn/README.md

 ['kʰ', 'a', 'tsʰ', 'ə']
 ```

-If we use elements that are not given as such in the profile, this will be marked by default by putting the character in `«»`-quotes.
+If we use elements that are not given as such in the conversion table, this will be marked by default by putting the character in `«»`-quotes.

 ```python
 >>> tokens = convert(segment("k_hits_h@", lookup), lookup, column="IPA")